-His death in 1993 appeared to coincide with the beginning of the Tyne and Wear Development Corporation and the Grainger Town Project’s actions to redevelop and regenerate Newcastle and the North East region.
+Smith’s death in 1993 appeared to coincide with the beginning of the Tyne and Wear Development Corporation and the Grainger Town Project’s actions to redevelop and regenerate Newcastle and the North East region.
 The end of Smith’s life seemed to allow the North East to be reborn.
 A new chapter had begun, one that would emphasise conservation and repair, instead of demolition and replacement.
 The vision of a modern Newcastle, transformed by developments in political thinking and architectural practice was securely in the past.

 Meanwhile, deindustrialisation and high male unemployment were crippling the local economy.
 It was decided that tourism would become one of the city’s key industries.
 Heritage became the new obsession.
-The T. Dan Smith era was over, the city would now look back to the 19th century, towards the days of Dobson and Grainger, Stephenson and Armstrong.
+With the T. Dan Smith era over, the city would now look back to the 19th century, towards the days of Dobson and Grainger, Stephenson and Armstrong.
 They were our new heroes.
 Smith was a blot on the history of Tyneside.
 The sooner forgotten, the better.

 If this is the dominant narrative of Smith’s legacy, I would like to show that things are in fact much more complex.
 Who was the real T. Dan Smith?
 How have ideas about his legacy twisted and turned throughout the last fifty years?

 Made before his fall from grace, this short film describes Smith as an “American-style city boss”, fighting poverty and privilege to create a “region of tomorrow”.
 He is astute to the problems of 1970s Tyneside: the looming threat of deindustrialisation, the need for the region to move away from its industrial past towards a service and tourism-oriented future.
 Change was the mantra and essence of his political career.
 This was after all why he got into politics in the first place: